Cipher-unhsiV/COPD-Severity-Assessment/README.md

 - **Mobile Health Integration**: We’re looking into ways to bring this model to mobile devices, enabling real-time diagnosis at your fingertips.

 This project has the potential to make a lasting impact in healthcare innovation, and we can’t wait to continue this journey of discovery.

 ---

+## 📂 **Repository Information**
+This repository contains all the necessary files to replicate the COPD severity classification system, including:

+- **Data**: Preprocessed and raw lung sound datasets (subject to licensing restrictions).
+- **Code**: Python code for feature extraction, model training, and evaluation.
+- **Model**: Trained model weights for RESNET50.

+---

+## 🤝 **Contributing**
+We welcome contributions from the community!
+To contribute, please fork the repository, make your changes, and submit a pull request.
+We ask that all contributors adhere to the following guidelines:

+- Ensure that your code is well-documented and adheres to our code style.
+- Include test cases for any new features or bug fixes.
+- Ensure that your changes do not break existing functionality.
+- Follow best practices for deep learning model training.

+---

+## 📜 **License**
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+---